 - Several high-value transactions between well-known shell firms.

-- Payments that can only be traced back to a contract or an invoice.
+- Payments can only be traced back to a contract or an invoice.

-- Transactions involving products and services that do not correspond to the businesses sending or receiving them.
+- Transactions involving products and services do not correspond to the businesses sending or receiving them.

 - A single business issuing wire transfers to a disproportionately high number of recipients.